CMAD/sshfu/docs/context.md

 }
 ```

+Be creative!
+Adapt these tools to your liking!

-Finally just source that file by adding the following line before any host definition on the sshfu main configuration:
+Finally, just source that file by adding the following line before any host definition on the sshfu main configuration:

 ```tcl
 source ~/.ssh/sshfu/get_context.tcl